oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.2.1.1 Document Property - Acknowledgments

-List of document acknowledgments (`acknowledgments`) of value type `acknowledgments_t` contains a list of acknowledgment elements for the document.
+Document acknowledgments (`acknowledgments`) of Acknowledgments Type (`acknowledgments_t`) contains a list of acknowledgment elements associated with the whole document.

 ```
     "acknowledgments": {